Comparison

 When do teams need an OpenAI prompt caching alternative?

-Teams need an alternative when they want provider portability, semantic reuse, explicit response storage, dashboard visibility, or the ability to keep caching behavior outside one model vendor.
+Teams need an application-layer alternative when they want semantic reuse, explicit response storage, cross-provider portability, namespaces, TTLs, and dashboard visibility.

 Try PromptCacheAI in your stack